Mayor of Karachi: Administrative divisions

 The Karachi Local Government consists of Karachi Metropolitan Corporation which is subdivided into 25 Town Municipal Corporations (TMCs) which are headed by a chairman and a vice chairman.
 Each town is further divided into union committees (UCs) for a total of 246 union committees in Karachi which are headed by a chairman and a vice chairman as well.
 Each union committee is further subdivided into four wards.
 The local government elections directly elect the UC chairman/vice chairman panel and the 4 ward members of each UC.
-There are reserved seats for women, non-Muslim minorities, youth members, labor and transgenders in a union committee, all of which are indirectly elected by the direct election of chairman/vice chairman panel.
+There are reserved seats for women, non-Muslim minorities, youth members, labor and transgender people in a union committee, all of which are indirectly elected by the direct election of chairman/vice chairman panel.
 There are 121 reserved seats in the city council.

 The chairman of a union committee belongs to the city council (KMC) and elects the mayor/deputy mayor candidate, while the vice chairman of a union committee elects the chairman/vice chairman of the Town Municipal corporation (TMC).

 246 union committee seats alongside 121 reserved seats make up the city council of 367 seats.